fulpstation/fulpstation/fulp_modules/tg_edits.md

 ## List of all TG edits:

-- _maps/_basemap.dm > Adds our maps to the list of playable maps

 - code/__DEFINES/role_preferences.dm > Bloodsuckers/Monster Hunters as antagonist preference options

 - code/__HELPERS/roundend.dm > Plays our roundend music instead